• Blog

 Help For Obese Children

-When we introduce healthy products, harmful bacteria do not get sugar and other junk from processed food.
+When introducing healthy products, harmful bacteria do not get sugar and other junk from processed food.
 Bacteria starve to death, and good bacteria change it.

 Good bacteria restore a healthy relationship with the liver and brain.
 Circadian rhythm works as Nature created: in the balance.